jsa4000/Getting-Started-GitHub/README.md

-#  Getting Started in GitHub
+#  Getting Started into GitHub

-#0.
-OVERVIEW.
+##1.
+Overview.

-In the next chapters I'm going to go through basic **Workflows** currently used in Computer Science.
+This repository is intended to go through different **Workflows** and **Technologies** currently used for Control Version Systems.
-Current workflows are going to be based in **Git** and **Github** for source-code and web hosting repository.
+The control system is going to be **Git**.
+Aslo, we will be using **Github** for Git remote repository.

-#1.
-HISTORY.
-(Git vs GitHub)
+##2.
+Differences between Git and GitHub,

-This is a topic that people often confuse a lot.
-I'm talking about the main differences between Git and GitHub since both words are totally different from each other.
+First at all, we are going to talk about the main differences between Git and GitHub, since thet are misunderstood sometimes.

-##1.1 Git
+###2.1.
+Git.

 "Git is a free and **open source distributed version control system** designed to handle everything from small to very large projects with speed and efficiency"